python-trio/trio/docs/source/tutorial.rst

    ``for`` loop, except that where a ``for`` loop does ``iterator.__next__()`` to fetch the next item, an ``async for`` does ``await async_iterator.__anext__()``.
 Now you understand all of async/await.
-Basically just remember that it involves sandwiches and sticking the word "async" in front of everything, and you'll do fine.
+Basically just remember that it involves making sandwiches and sticking the word "async" in front of everything, and you'll do fine.

 Now that we understand ``async with``, let's look at ``parent`` again: